220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-2/README.md

 It is best to do this process in Github becuase Github offers interfaces and options that we just cannot have in command line.

-*Break into groups - We are going to practice branches, committing, pushing and making pull requests*
+*Break into groups - We are going to practice branches, committing, pushing and making pull requests.*

 [Git-Flow WorkFlow]() - Here is taking Git Flow to the next step.